 The Sophic Starlight Cancer Clinical Trials Intelligence Report is intended solely as an educational resource that provides access to publicly available clinical trial data integrated within Sophic’s proprietary knowledgebase and summarized with AI.
 Reports are provided entirely free of charge, and patients should never be billed or charged for access to this information.
 Users agree to reference Sophic in any publication, presentation, or publicity that incorporates or relies upon information from Sophic Starlight Cancer Clinical Trials Intelligence Reports.

-Example patient: A 62-year-old man with metastatic castration-resistant prostate cancer progressing after enzalutamide and abiraterone, ECOG 1, with adequate organ function and life expectancy of 6 months.
+Example patient: A 62-year-old man with metastatic castrate-resistant prostate cancer progressed on enzalutamide and docetaxel, currently taking 10mg oral morphine equivalents daily for bone pain, with measurable lymph node metastases and life expectancy of 6 months.

 Organization/Sponsor: M.D.
 Anderson Cancer Center